mamolli/gomore-routes/README.md

 ## Parsing:
 I think we can simply use regex.
 As we are not dealing with nested ASTs, but single line commands.
 For more advanced syntax `instaparse` might be better fit.
 // update: I think there is a very obvious problem, with cities that have multiple words in its name.
 Such as: New York.
 This would mean we need quote parsing.
-Its not state in the task so I am not implementing it, just pointing out important problem.
+Its not mentioned in the task so I am not implementing it, just pointing out this important problem.

 ## The proposed DSL: